riaanHarwoodFPA/riaanHarwoodFPA/README.md

 ## 👋 About

-I’m a software engineer based in Auckland, New Zealand, currently working as an **Integration Engineer** building reusable microservices and APIs using Java, Python, MuleSoft, Node.js and TypeScript.
+I’m a software engineer based in Auckland, New Zealand, currently working as a **Trainee Integration Engineer**, where I develop reusable microservices and APIs using MuleSoft, Java, Python, Node.js, and TypeScript.
 I enjoy designing scalable systems, building modern web applications, and exploring AI-driven solutions.